2+2 Transfer Scholarship

 Students are encouraged to complete a FAFSA application by March 1 for priority awarding.
 FAFSA applications submitted after March 1 will be considered as long as funding is available.
 Complete and submit the 2+2 Transfer Scholarship application and all supporting documents by March 1, 2021 for priority consideration.
 Applications and documents submitted after March 1 and before May 1 will be accepted if funding is available.

-- remains a resident of the State of Maryland
+- remains a resident of Maryland;

-- continues to be enrolled full-time as an undergraduate student in a degree program at a public 4-year higher education institution or a private nonprofit 4-year institution of higher education in Maryland
+- continues to be enrolled full-time as an undergraduate student in a degree program at a public 4-year higher education institution or a private nonprofit 4-year institution of higher education in Maryland;

-- maintains a cumulative 2.5 grade point average on a 4.0 scale each academic year the recipient is enrolled at a public 4-year higher education institution or a private nonprofit 4-year institution of higher education in the state or provides evidence satisfactory to the administration of extenuating circumstances
+- maintains a cumulative 2.5 grade point average on a 4.0 scale each academic year the recipient is enrolled at a public 4-year higher education institution or a private nonprofit 4-year institution of higher education in the state, or provides evidence satisfactory to the administration of extenuating circumstances;

-- maintains the standards of the institution attended by the recipient
+- maintains the standards of the institution attended by the recipient.

 Click here to view the Frequently Asked Questions (FAQ).